 One of the largest internal hazards to a company's data is posed by teleworking, remote working, or telecommuting especially in today's digital age, when commerce is increasingly conducted over the internet.
 While working remotely, auditors will check to determine if you have taken precautions to prevent data loss or harm.

-When seeking certification, Annex 6 through 13's policies are important to implement.
+When seeking certification, Annex 6 is important to implement.
 When all of these areas are well-covered, your firm is less likely to have data security loopholes.